mapaction/cod-ab-data-quality/README.md

 ### Installing GDAL

-GDAL is an optional dependancy which enables file downloading through `ogr2ogr`.
-Follow the instructions for your operating system: <https://gdal.org/download.html>
-If not installed, `httpx` and `geopandas` with `pyarrow` will be used.
+[GDAL](https://gdal.org/download.html) is an optional dependancy which enables file downloading through `ogr2ogr`.
+If not installed, `httpx` and `geopandas` with `pyarrow` will be used to download files.

 ### Installing dependencies